TDWG 2020 annual conference

 |Session Dates||Session Type||Links to Session Schedule and Registration|

 Working sessions for interest/task groups, workshops, and hackathons

 Working sessions will be structured as meetings in which all participants can be enabled to speak.
 Requests to convene working sessions (including interest and task groups) during the week of September 21-25 should be submitted through a short survey (closed).
 All I/TG proposals should be endorsed, if not submitted, by the I/TG convener.
 The survey will close August 1, and a draft schedule of working sessions will be posted on August 17.

 The deadline for proposing a symposium or panel discussion during the week of October 19-23 has already passed.
 See the list of organized sessions.

 Abstracts are required for all presentations and e-posters, including those that are part of a symposium, and should be submitted through the Pensoft ARPHA system for BISS.
 The call for individual contributions has been posted.
 The submission deadline is 12 August.
 Detailed instructions for making submissions through ARPHA has also been posted.

-Registration will be required to participate in the online events, but registration will be free.
+Registration is required to participate in the online events (so we can arrange sufficient capacity), but registration is free.
 The services required to run an online conference, however, are not free.
-So we encourage all participants to become TDWG members, either by affiliation with an institutional member or by paying individual membership dues for the 2020 calendar year (\$75).
+So we encourage all participants to become TDWG members, either through affiliation with an institutional member or by paying individual membership dues for the 2020 calendar year (\$75).
 Request an invoice to pay membership online, and help TDWG defray the cost of running the conference.